California

 Giant Trees in Sequoia National Park

 Sequoia National Park is the second-oldest national park in the US which was set aside in 1890 to save its giant trees from logging which was prevalent those days.
-It's remarkable how barbaric Americans behaved in the west in the 19th century exhausting its natural resources and fighting its native people.
-Did they not feel like they're going keep those lands?
+It's remarkable how barbaric Americans behaved in the West in the 19th century exhausting its natural resources and fighting its native people.
+Did they not feel like they were going to keep those lands?

 But let's go back to the park.
 Sequoia National Park along with adjacent Kings Canyon National Park protect a huge part of the Sierra Nevada south of Yosemite National Park and other federal lands.
-Indeed, sequoia trees is the main attraction here, however they occupy only a small piece of land comparing to the rest of the park.
+Indeed, sequoia trees are the main attraction here, however, they occupy only a small piece of land compared to the rest of the park.

 The only way you can reach the park by car is from the west.

 You have way more options though if you like backpacking.
-You can even reach Mount Whitney which is the highest peak in the continuous US (excluding Alaska and Hawaii) - 14, 494 ft (4,418 m), not shown on these pictures.
+You can even reach Mount Whitney which is the highest peak in the contiguous US (excluding Alaska and Hawaii) - 14, 494 ft (4,418 m), not shown in these pictures.

-Western slopes of the park are very dry.
-Cactus and yucca are the best proof for that.
+The western slopes of the park are very dry.
+Cactus and yucca are the best proof of that.

 Entering the Giant Forest.